BerkeleyLab/upcxx/docs/ccs-rpc.md

 MacOS automatically builds all libraries with the equivalent of `-Wl,--build-id`.

+It is possible to catch `upcxx::segment_verification_error` exceptions to then arrange for synchronizing and loading the necessary libraries before reverifying and continuing.

-Disabling CCS verification may be necessary for advanced use cases such as intentional asymmetry and heterogeneity.
+Disabling CCS verification enforcement may be necessary for advanced use cases such as intentional asymmetry and heterogeneity.

 See [ccs-rpc-debugging.md](ccs-rpc-debugging.md) for practical examples of debugging CCS RPCs.